Amanda Du-Pont: Career

 Du-Pont had a leading role in the 2014 feature film Between Friends, and a recurring role in the hit South African television program Skeem Saam.
 From 2012 to 2016 she was the co-host of SABC 1 celebrity lifestyle magazine shows Real Goboza, alongside Phat Joe.
 She has starred in the CW drama Life is Wild, SABC 2's Muvhango, Intersexions, Generations, Mzanzi TV's Loxion Bioscopeseries, and the 2015 feature film Hear Me Move.
 In February 2019, it was announced that Du-Pont would star in the Netflix thriller series Shadow.

 Education

 In 2011, Du-Pont was awarded a Bachelor of Arts degree from the South African School of Motion Picture and Live Performance in Johannesburg.
 The next year, she graduated from the New York Film Academy in New York City, where she was awarded a full scholarship for scholastic excellence.

 Awards

 At the age of 21, Du-Pont was awarded a Lifetime Achievement award by Swaziland's Department of Arts & Culture for her early achievements in film and television and her promotion of the Swazi language and culture.

 Personal life

-Du-Pont married Shawn Rodriques in 2020.
+Amanda married Shawn Rodriques in 2020.
 The couple divorced in January 2023.

+Other ventures

+In April 2020, Du-Pont launched her skincare brand lelive.
+The name was inspired by Du-Pont's unofficial Swazi name, and means 'of the nation or world'.